Coniine: Chemical properties

-(+/–)-Coniine was first isolated by Giesecke, but the formula was suggested by Blyth and definitely established by Hoffmann.
+(+/–)-Coniine was first isolated by Giesecke, but the formula was suggested by Blyth and definitely established by Hofmann.

 D-(S)-Coniine has since been determined to be a colorless alkaline liquid, with a penetrating odour and a burning taste; has D0° 0.8626 and D19° 0.8438, refractive index n23°D 1.4505, and is dextrorotatory, [α]19°D +15.7° (see related comments under Specific rotation section below).
 L-(R)-Coniine has [α]21°D 15° and in other respects resembles its D-isomer, but the salts have slightly different melting points; the platinichloride has mp.
 160 °C (Löffler and Friedrich report 175 °C), the aurichloride mp.
 59 °C.

 Solubility

 Coniine is slightly soluble (1 in 90) in cold water, less so in hot water, so that a clear cold solution becomes turbid when warmed.
 On the other hand, the base dissolves about 25% of water at room temperature.
 It mixes with alcohol in all proportions, is readily soluble in ether and most organic solvents.
 Coniine dissolves in carbon disulfide, forming a complex thiocarbamate.